kristi/pathify/README.md

 #### Restore old value in the deactivation function

-In the deactivation function, add some lines after the `PATH` section
+In the deactivation function, add some lines after the `PATH` section to restore `HELLO_WORLD` to the old value

     deactivate_fluffy () {
         # reset old environment variables